AM636E/XrmTools/README.md

 ## XrmTools

+### Tools for simplifying Microsoft Dynamics Crm api buiding.
-XrmTools simplifies most commom tasks that developer performs when building Web apis with Dynamics Crm backend.
+XrmTools simplifies most commom tasks that developer performs why building Web apis with Dynamics Crm backend.
 Such as :
 * Creating an organization service ( with of without impersonation )
 * Executing queries ( with ColumnSet generated automatically based on mapping )
 * Manipulating entities
 * Entity to Model object mapping.
 * Logging and exception handling for WebApi.
-* Testing
+### Setting up

 ### Examples
 Suppose you have this class in your code.